ishtatann/SpaceTradersUnitySDK/docs/DefaultApi.md

 Register New Agent

-Creates a new agent and ties it to a temporary Account.
-The agent symbol is a 3-14 character string that will represent your agent.
+Creates a new agent and ties it to an account.
+The agent symbol must consist of a 3-14 character string, and will be used to represent your agent.
 This symbol will prefix the symbol of every ship you own.
 Agent symbols will be cast to all uppercase characters.
-A new agent will be granted an authorization token, a contract with their starting faction, a command ship with a jump drive, and one hundred thousand credits.  > #### Keep your token safe and secure > > Save your token during the alpha phase.
+This new agent will be tied to a starting faction of your choice, which determines your starting location, and will be granted an authorization token, a contract with their starting faction, a command ship that can fly across space with advanced capabilities, a small probe ship that can be used for reconnaissance, and 150,000 credits.  > #### Keep your token safe and secure > > Save your token during the alpha phase.
 There is no way to regenerate this token without starting a new agent.
 In the future you will be able to generate and manage your tokens from the SpaceTraders website.
-You can accept your contract using the `/my/contracts/{contractId}/accept` endpoint.
-You will want to navigate your command ship to a nearby asteroid field and execute the `/my/ships/{shipSymbol}/extract` endpoint to mine various types of ores and minerals.
-Return to the contract destination and execute the `/my/ships/{shipSymbol}/deliver` endpoint to deposit goods into the contract.
-When your contract is fulfilled, you can call `/my/contracts/{contractId}/fulfill` to retrieve payment.
+If you are new to SpaceTraders, It is recommended to register with the COSMIC faction, a faction that is well connected to the rest of the universe.
+After registering, you should try our interactive [quickstart guide](https://docs.spacetraders.io/quickstart/new-game) which will walk you through basic API requests in just a few minutes.

 ### Example
 ```csharp